stefan-hoeck/idris2-prim/src/Documentation.md

 "c"
 ```

-There are several techniques to make writing such code somewhat easier.
+There are several techniques for making such code more concise.
 First, we can be clever when choosing our constraints: In `Base` we
 stored the lower bound as `b > 1` instead of `b >= 2`.
 We could also
 store additional derived proofs in the `Base` data type.
 Since they
 have zero quantity, they will be erased and have no effect on the runtime
 behavior of our application.
 We can also try to come up with some custom hints local to our source
 files.
 Here is an example that allows us to get rid of manual proof
 passing: